Understanding Sole Proprietor: Pros, Cons, and Steps to Start Your Business

 Operating as a sole proprietor allows complete autonomy in decision-making.
 Owners manage all aspects of the business from operations to strategy.
 Yet, this control necessitates multitasking and self-discipline due to diverse responsibilities.

 A sole proprietorship provides straightforward business continuity, without the legal requirement for complex succession plans or transfers.
-However, the business legally ends with the owner’s death or decision to close, emphasizing the importance of strategic planning for long-term stability.
+However, the business legally ends with the owner’s death or decision to close, emphasizing the importance of strategic estate planning for long-term stability.

 Advantages Of Being A Sole Proprietor